-Accessible Learning is about variability and flexibility in pedagogical perspectives, realizing equity as excellence in teaching practices, and efforts to reduce the reliance on out-of-class accommodations.
-Some of the topics covered include:
+Accessible Learning is about variability and flexibility in pedagogical perspectives, realizing equity as excellence in teaching practices, and efforts to reduce the need for individual accommodations.
+Some of the topics include:

 Presented by the Educational Development Centre (EDC) in partnership with the Paul Menton Centre, Accessible Learning is an example of collaboration among different units at Carleton, with a number of faculty members, instructors, students, and staff contributing to the workshop through a series of videos, including:

 - Joy Mighty, Associate Vice-President (Teaching and Learning).

 - Adrian Chan, Associate Professor, Systems and Computer Engineering.

 - Vincent Kazmierski, Assistant Professor, Law and Legal Studies.